 Another way to pay your Medicare bill is called Medicare Easy Pay.
 Medicare Easy Pay is a free service that allows you to pay your monthly Medicare Part A and Part B premiums through automatic bank withdraws.

 If you are enrolled in Medicare parts A and B, you can find out more about how to enroll into Medicare Easy Pay by clicking here.

-Medicare is the government-funded health insurance program available to Americans 65 and older and those with disabilities.
+Medicare is the government-funded health insurance program available to Americans age 65 and older and those with certain conditions or disabilities.

 Medicaid is the government-funded health insurance program available to qualifying Americans with low income.